×

 Eating protein for breakfast might be an effective strategy to improve appetite control and satiety.

-That’s why we have to dig deeper and figure out what really is protein how to manage to eat enough to avoid further imbalances in our organism.
+That’s why we have to dig deeper and figure out what really is protein and how to manage to eat enough to avoid further imbalances in our organism.

 ketogenic-diet-ratio (2)